mlanza/ai-literacy/201/12-exposing-waypoints.md

 In fact, what you’re really doing is **mentoring your collaborator**.

 Each time you push back on phrasing, explain why one outline is clearer than another, or mark a tone as off-brand, you’re shaping the model’s next move.
 It may not learn across sessions, but *within* a session, it responds and adapts to the standards you set.
-You’re treating it the same way you would treat a newly onboarded teammate: giving it early tasks, reviewing its output, offering correction, and gradually entrusting it with more responsibility.
+Want to carry those standards forward?
+Ask for a recap.
+When you treat it like a newly onboarded teammate—giving it early tasks, reviewing its output, offering correction, and capturing your guidance—you're on a path to entrusting it with more responsibility.

 This isn’t just process visibility—it’s systems thinking.
 You’re creating feedback loops that don’t just improve the work, but *carry your judgment forward*.